PumaProgrammingLanguage/puma-compiler-phase-1/README.md

 ﻿The Puma Programming Language Project

 The goal of this project is to write an LLVM compiler front-end for the Puma Programming Language.
-Puma is a new programming language that is safe, organized, maintainable, efficient, reliable and readable.
+Puma is a new programming language that is safe, organized, maintainable, readable, reliable and efficient.

 Goals
 The current goal of this project is to write a compiler front-end for the Puma Programming Language in three phases.